mikjo/bigitr/README.md

 Contributing
 ============

 Reporting bugs is a contribution.
+Please report bugs using the github issue tracker at https://github.com/mikjo/bigitr/issues

 For contributing modifications, the following description describes the policy which will be used for evaluating and possibly accepting